-A Mediator is a neutral, trained professional who assists the parties in an attempt to find resolution to existing conflicts through communication and negotiation.
+Mediation is a cooperative problem-solving method.
+A mediator is a neutral, trained professional who assists the parties in an attempt to find a resolution to existing conflicts through communication and negotiation.

-In the event the parties are unable to reach agreement through participation in mediation, the unresolved issues will be returned to the court for hearing and determination.
+The cooperation and communication skills that the parties learn through the mediation process can carry over to future planning and in establishing a foundation for cooperative relationships going forward.
+In the event that the parties are unable to reach agreement through participation in mediation, the unresolved issues will be returned to the court for hearing and determination.